Dzeiberg/Dzeiberg.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year Ph.D. student in Computer Science at Northeastern University, working with Rose Yu.
-I study machine learning, and am interested in time-series and sequential decision making.
+I study machine learning, and am interested in developing methods for spatiotemporal data.
 I received my Bachelors degree from the University of Michigan where I worked with Jenna Wiens on machine learning methods for health care.